-Attempting to set a world record is one of numerous events and activities that have been organized in the county to commemorate its 200 year bicentennial celebration.
-This specific community undertaking will pay tribute to the significance of manufacturing in Shelby County, its rich heritage, and the dedicated workforce instrumental to past and ongoing achievements.
+Setting a world record was one of numerous events and activities organized in the county to commemorate its 200 year bicentennial celebration.
+This specific community undertaking paid tribute to the significance of manufacturing in Shelby County, its rich heritage, and the dedicated workforce instrumental to past and ongoing achievements.

-The world record attempt is sponsored by Stolle Machinery.
+The world record attempt was sponsored by Stolle Machinery.

 Bicentennial Tree Sales